dr-leo/pandaSDMX/doc/usage.rst

 This chapter illustrates the main steps of a typical workflow, namely:

-1. retrieving relevant
-   dataflows by category or from a complete list of dataflows,
+1. Downloading the catalogue of dataflows available from the data provider of choice
+#. downloading metadata including
+   the datastructure definition, concepts, codelists and content constraints describing the datasets available under the chosen dataflow
-#. exploring the data structure, related code lists, and other metadata by exporting
+#. understanding the datastructure by viewing
-   them as pandas DataFrames
+   various types of metadata as pandas DataFrames or by browsing the Pythonic information model
 #. selecting relevant series (columns) and a time-range (rows) from a dataset provided under the chosen dataflow
-   and requesting datasets via http
+   and downloading datasets
 #. exploring the received data using the information model
 #. writing a dataset or selected series thereof to a pandas DataFrame or Series
-#.
-Reading and writing SDMX files
-#. odo support
-#.
-Handling errors

-These steps share common tasks which flow from the architecture of pandaSDMX:
+Each of the steps share common tasks which flow from the architecture of pandaSDMX:

 1. Use a new or existing :class:`pandasdmx.api.Request` instance to get an SDMX message from a web service or file and load it into memory.
-Since version 0.4 this can be conveniently done by descriptors named after the web resources defined by the SDMX standard (``dataflow``, ``categoryscheme``, ``data`` etc.).
-In older versions, these operations required to call :meth:`pandasdmx.api.Request.get`
 #.
 Explore the returned :class:`pandasdmx.api.Response` instance

    * check for errors